mgill2190/training/INTRODUCTION.md

 Every year we attend the PHP Northwest Conference which has inspiring content from speakers from all around the globe, valuable opportunities to network with the PHP community.

-We encourage developers to become certified, we will set aside time to revise and train for ZCE (Zend Certified Engineer) in PHP, or Symfony Certification.
+We encourage developers to become certified, we will set aside time to revise and train for [ZCE (Zend Certified Engineer)](http://www.zend.com/en/services/certification) or [Symfony Certification](https://sensiolabs.com/en/symfony/certification.html)